Cunegundess/Cunegundess/README.md

 </div>

 ## About Me
 - 👋🏻 Hello!
-I'm a Full Stack Developer specializing in frontend development.
+I'm a Full Stack Software Developer.
 - 🤔 Exploring new technologies.
 - 🎓 Currently pursuing a degree in Analysis and Systems Development at <a href="https://etep.edu.br/">ETEP University Center</a>.
 - 📚 Learning more about Programming.